-Appeared in "Rita Coventry" on Broadway.
+Appeared (as "Melville Tuttle") in "A Man's Man" on Broadway.
 Comedy.
-Written by Hubert Osborne
+Written by Patrick Kearney

 1 Print Biography |